google/koladata/docs/api/kd/iterables.md

 # kd.iterables API

-Operators that work with iterables.
+<pre class="no-copy"><code class="lang-text no-auto-prettify">Operators that work with iterables.

+An iterable is a derived type from an arolla Sequence, which is intended to be used to represent streams that need streaming processing in multithreaded evaluation.
+</code></pre>